femboyfin/dbdideas/survivor_perks.md

 ## [Apocalyptic Ingenuity](<https://deadbydaylight.wiki.gg/wiki/Apocalyptic_Ingenuity>) 📉 🗑️

 - Now activates after repairing a total of **40%** of a Generator *(was unlock/rummage two chests)*
-  - Greatly increases it's viability for use throughout the match by removing the need to accomplish a side objective to activate your perk which in and of itself is effectively a side objective.
+  - Greatly increases it's viability for use throughout the trial by removing the need to accomplish a side objective to activate your perk which in and of itself is effectively a side objective.
 - Reduced rebuild time to **3 seconds** *(was 4)*
   - Slight numbers buff to an already weak perk, specifically without creating guaranteed re-stuns.